January 5 - January 30, 2026

 Registration Information

-Registration is available online, in person at the SDC Ticket Office, or by calling the SDC Ticket Office at 906-487-2073.
+Registration is available online, or in person at the SDC Ticket Office.
 Payment in full is due at the time of registration.
 A parent/guardian must complete and sign for each participant liability waiver, health history, and concussion awareness forms with the participant's printed name/signature as well in order to be able to participate.
 Forms will be emailed to participants after they register and are also available at the link below.

 Registration closes Monday, December 15, 2025, at 11:59 pm.